MIRA-KUMAR/Leetcode-Learning/README.md

 Return the decimal value of the number in the linked list.

+# LeetCode 1295.
+Find Numbers with Even Number of Digits

+Given an array nums of integers, return how many of them contain an even number of digits.

 # LeetCode 1470.
 Shuffle the Array

 Given the array nums consisting of 2n elements in the form `[x1,x2,...,xn,y1,y2,...,yn]`.